Merck/r2rtf/README.md

 ## Highlighted Features

-The R package`r2rtf` provided flexibility to provide features below:
+The R package`r2rtf` provided flexibility to enable features below:

 -   Necessary options to create highly customized RTF table and figure.
 -   Simple to use parameters and data structure.